Economy of the Republic of Ireland: Challenge to low tax model (2017 onwards)

 During the Irish economic crisis, specific Irish tax schemes were loosened to attract foreign capital to re-balance Ireland's debt.
-Schemes that were low-tax, became almost zero-tax ("capital allowances for intangible assets" in 2009).
-Schemes that were restricted, became more available (i.e. "Section 110 SPVs" in 2012).
+Schemes that were low-tax became almost zero-tax ("capital allowances for intangible assets" in 2009).
+Schemes that were restricted became more available (i.e. "Section 110 SPVs" in 2012).
 These schemes attracted the foreign capital that led Ireland's post-crisis recovery.
-It also saw Ireland rise up the league tables of corporate "tax havens", and blacklisted by Brazil.
-A major 2017 study into "offshore financial centers", identified Ireland as a top 5 global Conduit OFC.
+It also saw Ireland rise up the league tables of corporate "tax havens" and be blacklisted by Brazil.
+A major 2017 study into "offshore financial centers" identified Ireland as a top 5 global Conduit OFC.